azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_01.md

 print(model.name, model.id, model.version, sep = '\t')
 ```

-We probably would not do this for every model we train, but for those that we want to promote to the next stage and potentially consider for deployment.
+We would not do this for every model we train, but for those that we want to promote to the next stage and potentially consider for deployment.

 Under the `Models` tab, we can now see that our model has been registered: